Squirrel/OldSquirrelForWindows/specs/ClientImplementation.md

 On next startup, we blow away \app-[version] since it's now the previous version of the code.

+### What do we do on Setup?
+(Bootstrapping)

+Since the WiX setup application is too dumb to setup our default directory, in order to simplify trying to bootstrap our app directory, we'll just recreate it.
+This is some wasted bandwidth, but oh well.
+If the packages or app root doesn't actually exist, we'll download the latest full release and set up the app.

 ### Client-side API
 Referencing NSync.dll, `UpdateManager` is all the app dev needs to use.